Konstantinos Nebegleras: International career

 In 2001, Nebegleras was called up to represent Greece, in a 2–2 friendly against Croatia, resulting in his only cap for the country.
 In 2004, Greek Olympic team head coach Stratos Apostolakis nominated Nebegleras, as one of three eligible over-aged players, into his squad for the 2004 Summer Olympics.
 Nebegleras played in all three games for his country, but couldn't help his team qualify for the next round.

 Managerial career

 On 8 June 2018, Nebegleras was announced as technical director for Football League side Trikala.
 After only 6 months, Nebegleras and Trikala decided to part ways.
 On 20 August 2019, Iraklis Larissa announced that Nebegleras, besides playing for the club, will also function as U16 assistant manager.
 After ending his active playing career, he also left his position as U16 assistant manager.
 On 27 June 2020, Nebegleras was announced as new manager for fifth tier club Falaniakos.
 On 14 October 2022, he was announced as new Achilleas Farsala manager.
+On 4 April 2023, Nebegleras and Achilleas Farsala parted ways.
+On 2 August 2023, Nebegleras' youth club AEL announced his return to the team as the new U17 manager.